NamrataMali26/MARS-charts/README.md

 ## Evaluation

-How to interpret the results:
-Refer to the document documentation.txt
+To interpret the results refer to the documentation.txt

 ## License
 Distributed under the MIT License.